Inter IKEA Holding

-Inter IKEA Holding B.V. (also known as Inter IKEA Group) is a holding company registered in the Netherlands, ultimately owned by Interogo Foundation.
-It owns the company Inter IKEA Systems and thereby controls the intellectual property of IKEA.
+Inter IKEA Holding B.V. is the holding company of Inter IKEA Group.
+Registered in the Netherlands, and ultimately owned by Inter IKEA Foundation, it owns the company Inter IKEA Systems and thereby controls the intellectual property of IKEA.
 It is also in charge of design, manufacturing and supply of IKEA products.

 History

 The company was incorporated in 1991 as Inter IKEA Holding S.A. in Luxembourg.
 Between 2011 and 2016, restructuring took place among corporate entities related to IKEA, and since 2016, Inter IKEA Holding has been based in the Netherlands.

 Inter IKEA Holding used to be controlled by Ingvar Kamprad, the founder of IKEA, and his family, through the advisory council of Interogo Foundation.
 However, in 2013, Kamprad renounced the right to appoint members to that council, and the current articles of the foundation require that Kamprad family members do not hold a majority of the seats.

 Subsidiaries

 Inter IKEA Systems

 Inter IKEA Systems B.V. is a holding company fully owned by Inter IKEA Holding and thus Interogo Foundation.
 It is the company that legally owns all of the IKEA brand's intellectual property (logo, word, trademarks, etc.).

 Inter IKEA Systems is the IKEA franchisor.
 The company releases guides and manuals of various parts of the IKEA brand.
 The company releases news, training, program and various other types of manuals.
 It also does research about the market IKEA is in and releases reports and tools to IKEA retailers.
 The company was incorporated in 1983, and it is based in the Netherlands.